Fort Riley: Buffalo Soldiers

 Buffalo soldiers pose outside of their barracks.

-The 9th and 10th Cavalry Regiments — the famed "Buffalo Soldiers," so called by the indigenous peoples for the similarity to the short, curly-haired buffalo that roamed the plains — have been stationed at Fort Riley several times during their history.
-Shortly after their formation in 1866, the 9th Cavalry passed through here en route to permanent stations in the southwest.
+The 9th and 10th Cavalry Regiments — the famed "Buffalo Soldiers," so called by the indigenous peoples for the similarity to the short, curly-haired buffalo that roamed the plains — were stationed at Fort Riley several times during their history.
+Shortly after their formation in 1866, the 9th Cavalry passed through en route to permanent stations in the southwest.
 They returned during the early 1880s and the early part of the 20th century before being permanently assigned as troop cadre for the Cavalry School during the 1920s and 1930s.
 The 10th Cavalry was stationed here in 1868 and 1913.
 On the eve of World War II, the 9th and 10th Cavalry joined the 2nd Cavalry Division, which was briefly stationed at Fort Riley.

 World War I

 Soldiers from Fort Riley ill with Spanish influenza at a hospital ward at Camp Funston, Kansas, in 1918.

 America's entry into World War I resulted in many changes at Fort Riley.
 Facilities were greatly expanded, and a cantonment named Camp Funston was built 5 miles (8 km) east of the permanent post during the summer and fall of 1917.
 This training site was one of 16 across the country and could accommodate from 30,000 to 50,000 men.

 The first division to train at Camp Funston, the 89th, sailed for France in the spring of 1918.
 The 10th Division also received training at Funston, but the armistice came before the unit was sent overseas.
 The camp was commanded by Major General Leonard Wood.
 A Military Officers Training Camp was established in the Camp Whitside area to train doctors and other medical personnel.